This website contains problems from math contests. Problems and corresponding tags were obtained from the Art of Problem Solving website.

 $99$ straight lines divide a plane into $n$ parts.
 Find all possible values of $n$ less than $199$.

-The plane has been partitioned into $N$ regions by three bunches of parallel lines.
-What is the least number of lines needed in order that $N > 1981$?
+A plane is divided into $N$ regions by three families of parallel lines.
+No three lines pass through the same point.
+What is the smallest number of lines needed so that $N > 1999$?

 1998 Israel National Olympiad, 1